sook-tusk/Tech_Integrate_Stata_R_with_Editors/README.md

 ![](image/Output_Panel_Bottom.png)

-# Integration 3: Stata + Sublime Text 3
+# Integration 3: Stata + Sublime Text 4

-## Step 1: Install Sublime Text 3
+## Step 1: Install Sublime Text 4

-Download Sublime Text 3 (<https://www.sublimetext.com/3>).
+Download Sublime Text 4 (<https://www.sublimetext.com>).
 It is not completely free but there are ways to get around.
-There is no fixed time period until purchase so take your time.
+There is no fixed time period until purchase.
 Supporting the developers is a great idea, too.
-Sublime Text 4 is available but I stick with Sublime Text 3, as other languages are all set here to run as well.

-## Step 2: Install "Stata Editor" package in Sublime Text 3
+## Step 2: Install "Stata Editor" package in Sublime Text 4

-Check the excellent resource: <https://packagecontrol.io/packages/StataEditor> to install "Stata Editor" package in Sublime Text 3.
+Check the excellent resource: <https://packagecontrol.io/packages/StataEditor> to install "Stata Editor" package in Sublime Text 4.

 As we did earlier with rundolines.ini file, we ensure Sublime Text recognises your Stata version and path.
 In Sublime Text menu, go to `Preferences > Package Settings > Stata Editor > Settings - User` to open the user customisation file.
 Copy below or edit as necessary.